secutron/Practice_Ignite/README.md

 ## **Disclosure**:
-Most of the code in this repo is inspired by [ignite](https://pytorch.org/ignite/) team's great works.
+Most of the codes in this repo are inspired by [ignite](https://pytorch.org/ignite/) team's great works.
 You can find it here: https://pytorch.org/ignite/master/about.html .
 I appreciate their contribution to the deep learning commnunity!